 Screen time, busy family lifestyles, lack of outdoor space – all these things can make it easy for children to overeat and harder for them to be active.
 It can be tough, but there are ways to overcome obstacles to physical activity.

-Another risk factor for childhood obesity is sleep.
+Another risk factor for childhood obesity is sleep problems.
 Children who don’t get enough sleep at night are more likely to become overweight or obese.
 Promoting good sleep for children is an important part of helping them to develop healthy habits.

 Getting your child into healthy fresh food and physical activity early in life can help reduce your child’s risk of overweight issues or obesity in the future.
-Our Getting Kids into Healthy Food Video Guide
+Our healthy food videos

 Why your child needs to maintain a healthy weight